 Brethren, for this reason, in [spite of all] our stress and crushing difficulties we have been filled with comfort and cheer about you [because of] your faith (the leaning of your whole personality on God in complete trust and confidence).1 Thessalonians 3:7 AMPC

 Faith in God brings comfort and cheer, even in the midst of stress and crushing difficulties.
 Faith is what helps us trust God in difficult times.

-To see difficulty how God sees it, we need Bible verses for hard times we can hold on to.
-We asked a few members of our staff at Deep Spirituality for their favorite biblical characters who trusted God in the midst of difficulty, and came up with 7 examples in the Bible of trusting God in difficult times to inspire you.
+To see difficulty the way God does, we need Bible verses for hard times we can hold on to.
+We asked a few members of our staff at Deep Spirituality for their favorite biblical characters who trusted God in the midst of difficulty and came up with 7 examples in the Bible of trusting God in difficult times to inspire you.

 Table of Contents